opalj/JCG/jcg_annotations/src/main/resources/NonVirtualCalls.md

-# Direct Calls
+#Non-virtual Calls
-Tests that relate to this category are typically directly resolvable.
+Tests related to non-virtual methods: static method calls, constructor calls (initializers), super method calls, and private method calls.

-Hence, it covers static method calls, private calls, constructor calls, super calls, as well as calls on the implicit this parameter.
-Every call of this category is inherently monomorphic.
+Static initializers are found in their own category due to the inherent complexity of resolving them in a meaningful manner.

 ##DC1
 [//]: # (MAIN: dc1.Class)
 Tests the resolution of a static method call when another static method with the same name but